taalswap/taalswap-info-api/README.md

-# PancakeSwap API
+# TaalSwap API

-The PancakeSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PancakeSwap liquidity and volume information.
+The TaalSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface TaalSwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## v1 Documentation